June 2024:

 I- Clownfish and sequential hermaphroditism

-, famous for their symbiotic relationship with sea anemones, exhibit fascinating reproductive behaviors.
+Clownfish, famous for their symbiotic relationship with sea anemones, exhibit fascinating reproductive behaviors.
 These vibrant fish are protandrous hermaphrodites, meaning they are born male and can later change to female a type of sequential hermaphrodism.
 In a typical clownfish group, the dominant female is the largest fish, and the next largest is the breeding male, while the rest are smaller, non-breeding males.
 This group typically lives in a territory consisting of a single sea anemone, which provides protection and habitat.

 Reproduction begins with the selection of a suitable nesting site, usually on a flat surface close to the sea anemone they inhabit.
 The breeding male meticulously cleans the site in preparation for the eggs.
 During the spawning process, the female lays hundreds to thousands of eggs, which the male then fertilizes externally.